 Employee Complaints – Avoid Disaster by Proper Documentation

 It’s crucial that employers take employee complaints seriously and conduct prompt investigations whenever they occur.
-When employees have any type of complaint, proper documentation could mean the difference between winning and losing an unemployment insurance case.
+When employees have any type of complaint, proper documentation could mean the difference between winning and losing a ui case.

 It’s essential to set up a formal process for employees to report problems.
 Even if the complaint is against one of their managers or co-workers, there should be a method of reporting which they feel comfortable using.
 Employees who are faced with reporting problems sometimes fear retaliation and that’s why every business should properly document employee complaints.
 There are a variety of complaints, but the most common ones revolve around harassment, discrimination, and violence.